 Third country cases

-An appeal cannot be lodged in the UK if a certificate has been issued under Schedule 3 of the Asylum & Immigration (Treatment of Claimants etc.a) Act 2004 and any HR claim has been certified as clearly unfounded.
-It is possible to appeal from abroad, for example on the ground that the decision was unlawful, but it is not possible to appeal on asylum or HR grounds in regards to the country listed as safe.
+An appellant cannot lodge immigration appeal in the UK if a certificate has been issued under Schedule 3 of the Asylum & Immigration (Treatment of Claimants etc.a) Act 2004.
+Accordingly, any HR claim has been certified as clearly unfounded.
+Therefore, in such cases, it is possible to lodge immigration appeal from abroad.
+For instance on the ground that the decision was unlawful, but it is not possible to appeal on asylum or HR grounds in regards to the country listed as safe.

 Main applicants and their dependants will not always have the same appeal rights, even when their applications have been refused at the same time.